📋 In This Article

 What is OpenClaw and how does it actually work?

 OpenClaw is a self-hosted AI assistant platform — formerly known as Moltbot and Clawdbot — that runs on your own server.
-It connects to AI models like OpenAI’s GPT or Anthropic’s Claude and lets you interact with that AI through messaging apps you already use, like Telegram and WhatsApp.
+It connects to AI models like OpenAI’s GPT or Anthropic’s Claude and lets you interact with that AI through messaging apps like Telegram and WhatsApp.
 Because it runs on a VPS, it stays active around the clock regardless of whether your personal devices are on.

 Do I need any coding experience to set up OpenClaw on Hostinger?